eclipse-bluechi/bluechi/doc/man/hirte-agent.conf.5.md

 #### **ManagerHost** (string)

 The host used by `hirte-agent` to connect to `hirte`.
 Must be a valid IPv4 or IPv6.
-The option doesn't have a default value, it's mandatory to set this option for each hirte-agent.
+ManagerHost defaults to localhost 127.0.0.1.
+It's mandatory to set this field if the hirte agent is on a remote system.

 #### **ManagerPort** (uint16_t)